actionless/pikaur/README.md

 To start working on a new language, say `hi_IN` (Indian Hindi), add it to the `Makefile` `LANGS` variable and run `make`.
-Then translate `locale/hi_IN.po` using your favorite PO editor.
+Then translate `locale/hi_IN.po` using your favorite PO editor (for example `gtranslator`).
 Run `make` every time the Python code strings change or the `.po` is modified.